ryumada/docker-n8n/README.md

 After that, you can create the overlay network that will span over docker swarm nodes.

     ```bash
-    # If the MTU size is 1500
+    # If the MTU size is 1500 and the router support Protocol 50 (ESP) for secure network
     docker network create --driver overlay --opt encrypted --attachable n8n-network

-    # If you ecounter context deadline exceeded issue and use wireguard or you use the network , you can use this instead
+    # If you ecounter context deadline exceeded issue and use wireguard or you use the network and the router support Protocol 50 (ESP) for secure network, you can use this instead
     docker network create \
         --driver overlay \
         --opt encrypted \
+        --attachable \
+        --opt com.docker.network.driver.mtu=1420 \
+        n8n-network

+    # If your router does not support Protocol 50 (ESP) and you use Wireguard (don't use '--opt encrypted')
+    docker network create \
+        --driver overlay \
         --attachable \
         --opt com.docker.network.driver.mtu=1420 \
         n8n-network